NBISweden/NBIS-support-framework/doc/data-management/README.md

 **TODO:**
 - get feedback and improve DMP-light version
 - less or more information?
-- create a more practical version, from life scientist point of view, from experts' point of view?
+- create a more practical version, from life scientist's point of view, from experts' point of view?
 - case study examples?
-- how the DMP information should be collected, stored and shared with NBIS.
+- how the DMP information should be collected, stored and shared with NBIS?

 [*(back to project home directory)*][sf-home]